luppoleto/teamcraftbeer/content/events/coming-soon.md

 ---
-title: "Virtual Events Coming Soon..."
+title: "More Events Coming Soon..."
 date: "2021-04-13"
 author: TCB
 image: ""
 description : ""
-tease: "Given the circumstances, we aren't planning any large in-person events this year."
+tease: "We are still developing the event calendar for this year..."
 type: "event"
 tags: ["events"]
 eventdate: 2021-04-15